Skip to main content

 of British Columbia

-We are the voice of British Columbia’s metal, mineral and steelmaking coal producers, smelters and advanced development companies.
+MABC is the voice of the British Columbia’s steelmaking coal, metal and mineral producers, smelters and advanced development companies.

-Our industry benefits all British Columbians and supports more than 35,000 jobs and over 3,700 small, medium and Indigenous businesses in every corner of the province by spending nearly $3 billion on goods and services annually.
-Our members’ products have among the lowest carbon footprints globally, and play a vital role in helping the world transition to a cleaner, low-carbon future; safely and responsibly.
+Our industry benefits all British Columbians and supports more than 35,000 jobs and nearly 4,000 small, medium, and First Nation affiliated businesses in every corner of the province through an annual spend of $3.7 billion on goods and services.
+Our members’ products have among the lowest carbon footprints globally and are helping the world transition to a cleaner, low-carbon future; safely and responsibly.

 Our Members